Alice Theadom

-Alice Theadom is an English-born New Zealand psychologist and academic.
+Alice M. Theadom is an English-born New Zealand psychologist and academic.
 As of 2020 she is a full professor and Rutherford Discovery Fellow at Auckland University of Technology (AUT).

 Academic career

 Theadom completed a BSc (psychology) at the University of Essex, followed by an MSc in Health Psychology at the University of Surrey.
 She moved to New Zealand to take up a position as associate professor at Auckland University of Technology from May 2009 and completed a PhD at the same university in 2011.

 Theadom won AUT's emerging researcher award for academic excellence in research in 2013.
 In 2018 she was awarded a Rutherford Discovery Fellowship by the Royal Society Te Apārangi.

 In late 2019 she was appointed full professor at AUT.